 BPMN gateways are decision points that can adjust the path of a flow based on certain conditions.
 Learn more about the different gateway types in BPMN and then try making them yourself in Lucidchart.

 2 minute read

 Would you like to create a BPMN diagram?
 Test Lucidchart - fast, easy, free.

-An exclusive gateway evaluates the state of the business process and—based on the condition—breaks the flow into one of the two or more mutually exclusive paths.
-Remember that the exclusive in "exclusive gateway" stands for mutually exclusive.
+An exclusive gateway evaluates the state of the business process and, based on the condition, breaks the flow into one of the two or more mutually exclusive paths.

-An event-based gateway is similar to a exclusive gateway because both involve one path in the flow.
-In the case of an event-based gateway, however, you are evaluating which event has occurred, not which condition is being met.
+An event-based gateway is similar to an exclusive gateway because both involve one path in the flow.
+In the case of an event-based gateway, however, you evaluate which event has occurred, not which condition has been met.

-A parallel gateway is very different than the previous gateways because you aren't evaluating any condition or event.
-Instead, parallel gateways are used to represent two concurrent tasks in a business flow.
+A parallel gateway is very different than the previous gateways because you don't evaluate any condition or event.
+Instead, a parallel gateway is used to represent two concurrent tasks in a business flow.
 It is the same as a fork in a UML activity diagram.

 In the example below, this business process uses a parallel gateway because the company is having its cake and eating it too.

 Diagramming is quick and easy with Lucidchart.
 Start a free trial today to start creating and collaborating.Creating a BPMN Model